 XR Technologies: Teaching and Learning through Interactive, Accessible and Immersive Experiences

-Anthony Chow, PhD, Professor and Director, San José State University School of Information
+Anthony Chow, PhD, Full Professor and Director, School of Information, San José State University

-Anthony Chow, PhD, Professor and Director, San José State University School of Information
+Anthony Chow, PhD, Full Professor and Director, School of Information, San José State University

 The School of Information at San José State University is launching a new Master of Instructional Design and Technology (MSIDT) degree in Fall 2025.
 One of the core areas we’ll be introducing is immersive teaching and learning environments, with a focus on digital literacy and the role of XR technologies.
 XR, or Extended Reality, encompasses three key experiences: fully immersive virtual reality (VR), mixed immersive or mixed reality (MR) and augmented reality (AR).
 These are essential tools for future instructional designers and technologists and a visual model from Onirix offers a great overview of how these technologies relate.